Mohamed-Warda/Mohamed-Warda.github.io/_posts/OAuth/2025-05-10-code_flow_theory.md

 - The second part covers client registration.
 When you want to use an authorization server and register your client (e.g., adding "Login with Google"), Google provides you with a **client ID** and **client secret**.
 You also need to specify the **redirect URL**.

 ![Image](/assets/img/posts/code_flow/rfc_client_registration.PNG)
-## Wrong check again
-- The third part discusses the endpoints we need to implement but focuses more on the **token endpoint** rather than the **authorization endpoint**.
-This section provides the base implementation, while section 4 contains the additional details required for each flow, as seen in `4.1.3 Token Endpoint Extension`.
+- The third part discusses the endpoints we need to implement but focuses more on the token endpoint rather than the authorization endpoint.
+This section provides the base implementation, while section 4 contains the additional details required for each flow, as seen in `4.1.3 Token Endpoint Extension`

 ![Image](/assets/img/posts/code_flow/rfc_auth_enpoints.PNG)

-- The fourth part describes the different authorization flows and how to obtain an access token and the implementation
+- The fourth part describes the different authorization flows and how to obtain an access token and the implementation.

 ![Image](/assets/img/posts/code_flow/rfc_auth_flows.PNG)